nlsandler/nqcc/README.md

 # NQCC - a not-quite-C compiler

+**This repo is no longer active.
+I'm working on a new version of NQCC - I'll link to it here once it's released!**

 A compiler for a tiny (but growing!) subset of C, written in OCaml.

 ## Requirements